 4. Overprivileged (over-provisioned) identities

-What are the Types of Identities that We Need to Protect Most?
+What are the types of identities that we need to protect most?

-Human digital identities are the identities that allow human users to be assigned access or privileges within a network.
+- Human Identities - Human digital identities are the identities that allow human users to be assigned access or privileges within a network.
 Human identities can be further broken down into employee identities, partner identities, vendor identities, and client identities.
 These are some of the most targeted entry points for attackers, whether they are leveraging phishing and social engineering attempts to steal user credentials (according to the Verizon Data Breach Investigations Report, 61% of all breaches were a result of stolen credentials) or are using other means to access user credentials (according to Forbes, 15 Billion passwords are available on the Dark Web).
 You can learn more about password security strategies here.

-A machine identity is a mechanism that allows any non-human entity, including robotic processing automation (RPA) workflows, applications, endpoints (devices, servers, desktops, IoT, etc.), websites, containers, service accounts, and more, to be authenticated within systems, over LAN/MAN/WAN, via Bluetooth, Wi-Fi, and the internet, etc. These identifications happen through firewalls; using multifactor authentication (MFA) certificates, keys, IP addresses, and location services; via secure HTTP protocol (HTTPS) and TLS 1.2 or 1.3 encryption.
+- Machine (non-human) Identities - A machine identity is a mechanism that allows any non-human entity, including robotic processing automation (RPA) workflows, applications, endpoints (devices, servers, desktops, IoT, etc.), websites, containers, service accounts, and more, to be authenticated within systems, over LAN/MAN/WAN, via Bluetooth, Wi-Fi, and the internet, etc. These identifications happen through firewalls; using multifactor authentication (MFA) certificates, keys, IP addresses, and location services; via secure HTTP protocol (HTTPS) and TLS 1.2 or 1.3 encryption.
 What makes machine identities particularly vulnerable is that they need to be stored within the machine for the machine to have access, and that means stealing a machine identity, if the correct cybersecurity protocols are not in place, can often be done undetected.
 Click here to learn more about securing machine identities.

 The following best practices can help you secure all the identities and access points in your organization: